paulscherrerinstitute/ecmccfg/hugo/content/manual/knowledgebase/tuning.md

 * Current loop (in drive)

 #### Position loop
 The position loop control parameters can be accessed and tuned by PVs.
-Normally, a pure P controller is enough (ki and kp set to 0) but sometimes the I and D part can be needed.
+Normally, a pure P controller is enough (ki and kp set to 0) but sometimes the I and D part can be needed for instance if the drive is running in CSP mode with ecmc position loop enabled (ecmc mode CSP_PC).

 **Backlash**